Faith is not competing with God's choice. Faith is how His choice becomes yours.

 This is why Paul can say with such stunning confidence in Romans 8:38-39: "Neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord."
 He's not trusting in the strength of his own faith.
 He's trusting in the strength of God's choice.
 (For a systematic exploration of how all these elements fit together — election, regeneration, faith, and perseverance — see the order of salvation.)

 The answer to "Why believe?" is this: because believing is what the elect do.
 Not reluctantly.
 Not mechanically.
-But *freely*, *joyfully*, because your eyes have been opened and your heart has been awakened.
-This is what irresistible grace actually means — not force, but power.
-The Father's drawing is so effective that the elect freely choose what has already been sovereignly ordained.
-You're like Lazarus stepping out into daylight after four days in a tomb.
-You didn't raise yourself.
-But now that you're alive, you move.
-You see.
-You respond.
-And the life that rises in you is the very life of Christ.
+But freely, joyfully, because your eyes have been opened and your heart awakened.
+This is what irresistible grace actually means — not force, but power: the Father's drawing so effective that the elect freely choose what was sovereignly ordained.
+You did not raise yourself.
+But the raised do not lie still.
+They move.
+They see.
+They respond.
+And the life that rises in them is the very life of Christ.

 Augustine prayed it perfectly: "Give what You command, and command what You will."
 God gives you the faith He commands.
 And in giving it, He guarantees it will be used — not because you're strong enough, but because He never loses what He's chosen.